Mehak-2005/BugTrack-AI/README.md

 Affected module

-Project

-Reporter

-Status

-This structured information also becomes the foundation for the AI features introduced in Milestone 2.

-4. Defect Dashboard & Issue Management

-The issue workspace provides an organized view of defects.

-Supported capabilities

-View defects.

-Search defects.

-Filter defects.

-View issues according to their status.
+This converts an unstructured bug report into a manageable engineering issue.

+5. Priority and Severity

-View priority and severity.
+DefectIQ treats priority and severity as separate concepts.

-Open individual issue details.

-Access AI actions from issue cards.

-5. Priority Management
+Priority

-Defects can be assigned a priority based on business urgency.
+Priority represents the business importance and urgency of the defect.

-Priority levels
+Supported levels include:

 Critical

 High

 Medium

 Low

-Priority answers:

-How urgently should the team handle this issue?

-6. Severity Management
+Severity

-Severity represents the impact of the defect.
+Severity represents the technical or user impact of the defect.

-Severity levels
+Supported levels include:

 Critical

 High

 Medium

 Low

-Severity answers:

-How seriously does this defect affect the system or user?
+Keeping these values separate gives teams more flexibility when deciding which defects require immediate attention.

+6. Defect Search and Filtering

+The issues workspace supports searching and filtering defects using information such as:

+Title

+Description

+Category

+Project

-Priority vs Severity
+Priority

-DefectIQ intentionally keeps these concepts separate.

-For example:

-A defect can have High severity because it affects an important feature, while its priority may be Medium because there is a temporary workaround.

-7. Defect Status Management

-The platform provides status-based issue organization.

-The controlled lifecycle is expanded in Milestone 2 to:

-Reported → Assigned → In Progress → In Review → Resolved → Verified → Closed
+This becomes increasingly useful as the number of tracked defects grows.

-8. Team Member Management
+7. Team Member Management

-Milestone 1 establishes team-member information used later for intelligent assignment.

-Team members can have:
+The platform stores important information about team members, including:

 Name